 2(5) Export of Goods

 2(6) Export of Services

 7(5) Inter-State supply

 11 Place of supply of goods exported out of India

 12 Place of supply when location of supplier or location of recipient is outside India.

-15 Refund of Integrated tax paid on supply of goods to tourist leaving India 16 Zero Rated Supply
+15 Refund of Integrated tax paid on supply of goods to tourist leaving India

+16 Zero Rated Supply

-Section 54 deals with the legal and procedural aspects of claiming refund by any person in respect of -
+Section 54 deals with the legal and procedural aspects of claiming refund by any person in respect of

-- any tax (which was excess paid); - interest paid on such tax; or - any other amount paid (which was not required to be paid); - tax paid on zero rated supply of goods or services or both i.e. against exports and supplies to SEZ - tax paid on inputs or input services "used" in the zero rated supply of goods and/or services including exports and supplies to SEZ; - tax on the supply of goods regarded as deemed exports; - unutilized input tax credit at the end of tax period in cases of: - exports, other than when - goods are subjected to export duty. - the supplier avails drawback of central tax or claims refund of integrated tax paid on such supplies. - o input tax rate being higher than output tax rate, other than NIL rated or fully exempted. - Supply which is not provided, either wholly or partially and for which invoice has not been issued or refund voucher has been issued. - any other amount paid on intra-State supply which is subsequently held to be inter-State supply and vice versa - Refund to Casual Taxable Person/ Non Resident Taxable Person (subject to furnishing all returns for the period of continuity of registration)
+- any tax (paid in excess); - interest paid on such tax; or - any other amount paid (which was not required to be paid); - tax paid on export of goods or services or both - tax paid on the deemed exports as notified in N.N.
+48/2017 C.T. dated 18.10.2017; - unutilized input tax credit at the end of tax period in cases of: - ${\odot}$ $\,$ zero rated supplies as defined in sec.
+16 (1) of the IGST Act, 2017, other than when - goods are subjected to export duty. - the supplier avails drawback of central tax or claims refund of integrated tax paid on such supplies.
+[After the introduction of the Customs and Central Excise Duties Drawback Rules, 2017 this condition has become invalid] - tax of inputs being higher than the rate of tax on output supplies, other than NIL rated or fully exempted. - Supply which is not provided either wholly or partially and for which invoice has not been issued or refund voucher has been issued. - Any other amount paid on intra-State supply which is subsequently held to be inter-State supply and vice versa. - Refund to Casual Taxable Person/ Non Resident Taxable Person (subject to furnishing all returns for the period of continuity of registration)